Ericsson misses forecasts as waits for 4G boost

 "The gross margin is offsetting somewhat the sales disappointment," Exane BNP Paribas analyst Alexandre Peterc said.

-At 1125 GMT, Ericsson's shares were down 4.7 percent at 82.2 crowns, the second-biggest drop by a European blue-chip stock.
-At Tuesday's close, the stock had risen 10 percent this year compared with a 3 percent drop in the STOXX Europe 600 Technology index.
+At 1125 GMT, Ericsson's shares were down 4.7 percent at 82.2 crowns, the second-biggest drop by a European blue-chip stock .PGL.FTEU3.
+At Tuesday's close, the stock had risen 10 percent this year compared with a 3 percent drop in the STOXX Europe 600 Technology index .SX8P.

 Shares in Nokia and Alcatel, due to post results on April 29 and May 9 respectively, had fallen 6.5 and 13 percent this year.